Corpus Christi, Texas: Demographics

-Of the 98,791 households, 36.1% had children under the age of 18 living with them, 50.9% were married couples living together, 15.4% had a female householder with no husband present, and 28.7% were not families.
-About 23.2% of all households were made up of individuals, and 7.9% had someone living alone who was 65 years of age or older.
-The average household size was 2.75 and the average family size was 3.27.

-In the city, the population was distributed as 28.1% under the age of 18, 10.6% from 18 to 24, 29.2% from 25 to 44, 21.0% from 45 to 64, and 11.1% who were 65 years of age or older.
-The median age was 33 years.
-For every 100 females, there were 95.6 males.
-For every 100 females age 18 and over, there were 92.2 males.

-The median income for a family was $41,672.
-Males had a median income of $31,863 versus $22,616 for females.
-The per capita income for the city was $17,419.
-About 14.1% of families and 17.6% of the population were below the poverty line, including 22.9% of those under age 18 and 15.5% of those ages 65 or over.
+Of its 117,210 households in 2020, the American Community Survey's 2019–2023 estimates approximated 57.9% lived in owner-occupied housing.
+The median value of an owner-occupied housing unit was $197,100, with a monthly mortgage rate of $1,831.
+In the same study, 51% of housing units were valued from under $100,000 to $200,000.
+The median gross rent was $1,230 and there was an average of 2.62 persons per household.
+The median household income was $66,325, and the per capita income was $33,579.
+An estimated 17.5% of the population lived at or below the poverty line.

 Economy

 The majority of the population is employed in the services, wholesale and retail trades, and government sectors.
 Corpus Christi has an unemployment rate of 4.5% as of July 2019.

 The Port of Corpus Christi, which is the fifth-largest U.S. port and deepest inshore port on the Gulf of Mexico, handles mostly oil and agricultural products.
 Much of the local economy is driven by tourism and the oil and petrochemicals industry.
 In 2005, the port was ranked as the 47th-largest in the world by cargo tonnage.

 Corpus Christi is home to Naval Air Station Corpus Christi, providing 6,200 civilian jobs to the local economy, making it the single largest employer in the city.
 Corpus Christi Army Depot, located on NAS Corpus Christi, is the largest helicopter repair facility in the world.
 Additionally located on NAS Corpus Christi is the United States Coast Guard Sector/Air Station Corpus Christi.

 Corpus Christi is the original home of the headquarters of Whataburger, a fast-food restaurant operator and franchiser with 650 stores in 10 states and Mexico; the company relocated its headquarters to San Antonio in 2009.
-Other large employers include CHRISTUS Spohn Health System at 5,400 local employees, the Corpus Christi Independent School District with 5,178, H-E-B at 5,000, and Bay Ltd. at 2,100.
+Other large employers include Christus Spohn Health System at 5,400 local employees, the Corpus Christi Independent School District with 5,178, H-E-B at 5,000, and Bay Ltd. at 2,100.
 Other companies based in Corpus Christi include Stripes Convenience Stores and AEP Texas.